WVURAIL/dspira/_posts/2020-08-20-observing-and-mapping-the-sky.md

 Plot \\(V_l\\) against \\(R_l\\) and you have a rotation curve for the Milky Way.

 **What did you expect it to look like?
-Compare it against what a galaxy with all its mass in the visible disc would give you.**
+Compare it against what a galaxy with all its mass in the visible disk would give you.**

 ---